danjorge/UsingGPS/README.md

 # UsingGPS
-Simple app to get your currenty location using GPS of the android.
+Simple app to get your current location using GPS of the android.